mighty-gerbils/gerbil/doc/guide/README.md

 ## Dependencies

-The latest Gerbil release (v0.16) requires the latest Gambit release, v4.9.3.
+The latest Gerbil release (v0.17) requires the latest Gambit release, v4.9.4;
+we also explicitly support the previous Gambit release, v4.9.3.
 Older versions of Gambit, starting with v4.9.1 may also work, but we haven't tested.

 The core system has no dependencies outside Gambit, but the standard